Timing

 Application/Selection Process

-5.2 Q: To the extent the FCC is prioritizing applicants with the "greatest need," how is that defined?
+5.2 Q: To the extent the FCC prioritized applicants with the “greatest need,” how is that defined?

-A: Need generally will be determined based on an applicant's discount percentage rate.
-A school's discount percentage rate is determined based on the percentage of its student enrollment that is eligible for a free or reduced price lunch under the National School Lunch Program.
-The discount percentage rate for libraries and consortia will be calculated based on the percentage of student enrollment that is eligible for the National School Lunch Program in the public school district in which they are located.
-The discount rate percentage will then be adjusted by geographic location (i.e., urban or rural) in the same manner as it is in the E-Rate program.
+A: Need generally is determined based on an applicant’s discount percentage rate.
+A school’s discount percentage rate is determined based on the percentage of its student enrollment that is eligible for a free or reduced-price lunch under the National School Lunch Program.
+The discount percentage rate for libraries and consortia is calculated based on the percentage of student enrollment that is eligible for the National School Lunch Program in the public school district in which they are located.
+The discount rate percentage is then adjusted by geographic location (i.e., urban or rural) in the same manner as it is in the E-Rate program.
 See 47 CFR § 54.2007.

-5.2a Q: How do the prioritization rules fit with the goal to have a diversity of applicants?
+*5.2a Q: How do the prioritization rules fit with the goal to have a diversity of participants?

-5.3 Q: How will the Commission ensure diversity of stakeholder representation if it is prioritizing applicants with the "greatest need," as defined by an applicant's discount percentage rate?
+*5.3 Q: How did the Commission ensure diversity of stakeholder representation if it prioritized applicants with the “greatest need,” as defined by an applicant’s discount percentage rate?

 *5.5 Q: If an applicant is not selected in the first year, can they still apply to participate in future years of the Pilot?

-A: Given the level of stakeholder interest in the Pilot Program, we expect to fully commit the available funds in the first year.
+A: No. Given the level of stakeholder interest in the Pilot Program, we expect to fully commit the available funding in the first year of the Pilot Program to selected participants.

 *5.6 Q: If I am selected to participate in the Pilot Program, do I need to remain in it for all three years?

-A: Yes, we expect applicants selected to participate in the Pilot Program will be committed to participating for the entire three-year term of the Pilot.
-In doing so, we expect it will help participants maximize their benefits and ensure the Commission is able to gather the data it needs to fully evaluate the Pilot.
-Additionally, we hope participants will be mindful of the opportunity to participate in the program and recognize the many others who, if selected, would be eager to participate for the entire three-year term.
+A: Yes, applicants selected to participate in the Pilot Program are expected to participate for the entire three-year term of the Pilot.
+We anticipate this will help participants maximize their benefits and ensure the Commission is able to gather the data it needs to fully evaluate the Pilot.

-5.7 Q: Will everyone who applies for the Pilot Program be selected?
+*5.7 Q: Was everyone who applied to the Pilot Program selected?

 *5.8 Q: Given the limited budget and the Commission’s focus on schools and libraries at the highest discount percentage level, should I take the time to submit an application?